GNOME/gnome-builder/doc/help/contributing/writingdocs.rst

    [user@host doc/]$ git add path/to/file.rst
    [user@host doc/]$ git commit -m 'doc: update example documentation'

-Now we can export the patch to be uploaded to `Builder Bugzilla`_
+Now we can export the patch to be uploaded to `Builder Gitlab Issues`_

 .. code-block:: bash

    [user@host doc/]$ git format-patch HEAD^

 At this point you'll see a file similar to ``0001-doc-update-example-documentation.patch`` in the current directory.
-We want to upload this patch to `Builder Bugzilla`_.
+We want to upload this patch to `Builder Gitlab Issues`_.

 Submitting a Patch
 ==================

 Now that we have our patch file, we need to create a new bug.
-Head over to `Builder Bugzilla`_ and fill out the bug details.
+Head over to `Builder Gitlab Issues`_ and fill out the bug details.

 Just give a bit of information about what you documented, and then find the "Add an Attachment" section near the bottom.
 Upload the patch file you exported with ``git format-patch HEAD^`` above.